 Mediation analysis was engaged to appreciate a known correlation by exploring the procedure where one variable affect another variable through a mediator variable.
 Mediation analysis aids an improved perceptive of the correlation between the independent and dependent variables when the variables appeared not have a specific relationship.
 Partial mediation account for certain but not all of the correlation between the independent variable and dependent variable.
-The inference was that only a considerable relationship between the mediator and the dependent variable but also some direct relationship between the independent and dependent variable ((Mackinnon 2008).
+The inference was that only a considerable relationship between the mediator and the dependent variable but also some direct relationship between the independent the independent variable (Mackinnon 2008).

 The study revealed that price reliability significantly impacted on customer loyalty but with the introduction of customer service, the impact of price reliability on customer loyalty had decreased with an increased in impact indicating that customer service partially mediated the impact between price reliability and customer loyalty at MCSL Sokoban branch.
 Again, the study revealed that relative price significantly impacted on customer loyalty but with the introduction of customer service, the impact of relative price on customer loyalty had reduced which suggests that customer service partially mediated the impact between relative price and customer loyalty at MCSL Sokoban branch.
-The study also has established that price fairness significantly impacted on customer loyalty with the introduction of customer service, the impact of price fairness on customer loyalty had reduced which means that customer service partially mediated the impact between price fairness and customer loyalty at MCSL Sokoban branch.
+The study also has established that price fairness significantly impacted on customer loyalty with the introduction of customer service, the impact of price fairness on customer loyalty had reduced which means that customer service partially mediated the impact between relative price, the impact of price fairness on customer loyalty had reduced which means that customer service partially mediated the impact between price fairness and customer loyalty at MCSL Sokoban branch.
 Finally, the study revealed that price transparency significantly impacted on customer loyalty but with the introduction of customer service, the impact of price transparency on customer loyalty had reduced with a decrease in impact indicated by indirect coefficient.
 This means that customer service partially mediated the impact between price transparency and customer loyalty at MCSL Sokoban branch.